fleschutz/PowerShell/Docs/FAQ.md

 * **On Windows:** open the environment variables dialogue and add the full path to Scripts/ to the system environment variable "Path"

-How to use PowerShell in Context Menus?
+How to use PowerShell in context menus?
 ---------------------------------------
 * to enable "right-click > New > Windows PowerShell Script" execute `Add_ps1_to_New_context_menu.reg` in subfolder [Data/](../Data)
 * to disable this execute `Remove_ps1_from_New_context_menu.reg` in subfolder [Data/](../Data)

-Which editor for PowerShell Scripts is recommended?
+Which editor for PowerShell scripts is recommended?
 ---------------------------------------------------
 * use *PowerShell ISE* (Integrated Scripting Environment) to write, test and debug scripts (available for free on Windows only).
 * use *Visual Studio Code* supporting syntax highlighting, on-the-fly problem checking and an integrated PowerShell Console (available for free on Linux, Mac OS and Windows).
 * or simply use your *favorite text editor*

-How to write good PowerShell Scripts?
+How to write good PowerShell scripts?
 -------------------------------------
 Good PowerShell scripts are user-friendly and platform-independant.
 As a guideline follow these rules, please: